Foreign relations of the Maldives: The Maldives and the Commonwealth of Nations

 The Maldives became a member of the Commonwealth of Learning (COL) in September 1989, the Commonwealth Parliamentary Association (CPA) on 1 January 2000, the Commonwealth Fund for Technical Cooperation (CFTC) in 1985, and the Commonwealth Youth Programme (CYP) on 9 July 1982.

 The Maldives withdrew from the Commonwealth in October 2016.

-Ibrahim Mohamed Solih, the President of the Maldives and his Cabinet have decided that the Maldives will return to its membership of the Commonwealth, following in the footsteps of The Gambia under Adama Barrow's government, which returned to its membership of the Commonwealth on 8 February 2018.
+Ibrahim Mohamed Solih, the President of the Maldives and his Cabinet decided that the Maldives will return to its membership of the Commonwealth, following in the footsteps of The Gambia under Adama Barrow's government, which returned to its membership of the Commonwealth on 8 February 2018.

 The Maldives returned to its membership of the Commonwealth on 1 February 2020.

 Diplomatic relations

 List of countries which the Maldives maintains diplomatic relations with: